With the combination of a small number of people + software + servers and robots

 As one would expect, if you make that much, close it, and make it again, you will accumulate know-how, whether you like it or not.

-Creating a concept, researching search terms and social posts, deciding on a writing format, measuring the effectiveness of each article, the concept of cost-effectiveness, the role the media plays and its limitations, training the writer, automatic measurement of search results, how to create stories, differentiation from other media, and a workflow that is easy to maintain, Inflow and outflow leads, and so on.
+Creating a concept, researching search terms and social posts, deciding on a writing format, measuring the effectiveness of each article, the concept of cost-effectiveness, the role the media plays and its limitations, training the writer, automatic measurement of search results, how to create stories, differentiation from other media, and a workflow that is easy to sustain, Inflow and outflow leads, and so on.

 If it is something we really want to do, we should think about it and keep on doing it.